easybuilders/easybuild-tutorial/docs/2025-LUST/3_Advanced/3_02_hooks.md

 in the Python module file that is provided via the ``hooks`` configuration option.
 No arguments are provided when calling these hooks.

+*On LUMI, an end hook is used to clear the Lmod cache after installing software as otherwise a newly installed module may not be found immediately.*

 ### Parse hook

 The ``parse`` hook is triggered right after an easyconfig file is being parsed,